Scippy

 Benjamin Müller Mixed integer nonlinear programming, domain propagation

-Franziska Schlösser Test management
+Franziska Schlösser Test and release management

 Felipe Serrano Nonlinear programming, cutting planes, Python interface